-PHP Tools recognize unknown functions and methods and report their use as a warning in the code.
-Unknown functions are reportedin the following situations.
+PHP Tools recognizes unknown functions and methods and reports their use as a warning in the code.
+Unknown functions are reported in the following situations.

 - An unknown method is called.

-Following errors are syntactically valid but will fail fatally once containing file will be executed.
+The following errors are syntactically valid but will fail fatally once a containing file is being executed.